Associate Professor Eleanor Parker

 ‘An Oral Health Promotion Initiative; Phase II’.

-Since my appointment with the Adelaide Dental School in 2006, I have held a number of roles primarily associated with clinical learning activities in the early years of the BDS Program.
+Since my appointment with the Spencer Gulf Rural Health School in 2022 and the Adelaide Dental School in 2006, I have held a number of roles primarily associated with clinical learning activities in the early years of the BDS Program.
 I have, for a significant portion of my time, had responsibility for coordinating the first year of the BDS clinical curriculum, and took a leadership role in the development and implementation of the revised BDS curriculum.
 I have also taught across topics within the BDS, across BDS year levels and some components of BOH 1-3, involving a significant amount of face-to-face contact with undergraduate students.
-In more recent years I have taken on responsibility for the coordination and delivery of the BDS 4 Integrated Learning Activities Program to support integration and application of learning to clinical cases.
-I have been active in encouraging senior students’ explorations of their interests through the supervision of BDS selectives and BOH electives, primarily those associated with rural and Indigenous Health.
-I have played a lead role in developing the undergraduate curriculum related to Indigenous Oral Health and Cultural Safety for BDS and BOH students.
+In partnership with colleagues in Yaitya Purruna, Indigenous Health Unit, I have played a lead role in developing the undergraduate curriculum related to Indigenous Oral Health and Cultural Safety for BDS and BOH students.
 I am currently Chair of the Adelaide Dental School Programs Board and the BDS 1 Year Coordinator.

 Connect With Me